Paul Brady: Solo career

-Brady and Andy Irvine planned to tour their 1976 album Andy Irvine, Paul Brady in 2017 but many of the dates were rescheduled due to the Covid pandemic.
-In 2022 they managed to finish the tour, taking in dates in Castlebar; Belfast; Dublin and Perth, Scotland.
-Also joining them on the tour were the legendary fiddle player Kevin Burke and Donal Lunny, who both played on the original album.
+While Brady and Andy Irvine's planned tour of their 1976 album Andy Irvine, Paul Brady was impacted by the Covid pandemic, they finished the tour in 2022.
+Musicians to join them on the tour included fiddle player Kevin Burke and multi-instrumentalist Dónal Lunny, both of whom had played on the original album.

 Awards

 In 2009, Brady received an honorary degree of Doctor of Letters from the University of Ulster, in recognition of his services to traditional Irish music and songwriting.